pandabytelabs/traeky/README.md

 - Track crypto holdings and transactions
 - Portfolio and gain/loss overview
 - Export a tax PDF
-- CSV import & export (Trakky-specific schema)
+- CSV import & export (Traeky-specific schema)
 - End-to-end encrypted backups
 - Local-first: everything runs in the browser, no external API required for basic usage
 - English and German translations